astral-sh/uv/docs/pip/compatibility.md

 ## Registry authentication

 uv does not support `pip`'s `auto` or `import` options for `--keyring-provider`.
-At present, only the `subproces` option is supported.
+At present, only the `subprocess` option is supported.

 Unlike `pip`, uv does not enable keyring authentication by default.